njazz/QLFAUST/README.md

 - download current version for your platform (or multiple with lipo) and put in Faust-X.XX.X/lib folder

 ## Roadmap
-- [ ] Support & embed faust libraries - currently the import() calls are not working
+- [x] Support & embed faust libraries
 - [ ] Add line numbering to the preview.
 - [ ] Refactor to support custom themes for syntax highlighting.
 - [ ] Improve performance when handling large Faust files.